-WORKDAY function in excel is a date function which is used to calculate the work date coming after a given number of days from a start date, this function has an optional argument for holidays which if not provided automatically considers the weekends which is Saturday and Sundays as holidays and calculates the coming workdate after a given number of days, the method to use this function in excel is as follows =WORKDAY ( Start Date, Days, Holidays) the first two arguments are mandatory however the argument for holidays is optional.
+The WORKDAY function in Excel is a DATE function used to calculate the work date coming after a given number of days from the start date.
+In addition, this function has an optional argument for holidays which, if not provided, automatically considers the weekends, Saturdays, and Sundays, as holidays and calculates the future work date after a given number of days.
+The method to use this function in Excel is as follows =WORKDAY ( Start_date, Days, Holidays).
+The first two arguments are mandatory; however, the argument for holidays is optional.

 WORKDAY Function in Excel

 A WORKDAY function is categorized as a DATE/TIME function in Excel that returns the date after or before a specified number of working days, excluding the weekends and holidays.

 A workday in Excel is a very efficient function used for calculating working days, due dates, Excel Gantt chartsExcel Gantt ChartsGantt chart is a type of project manager chart that shows the start and completion time of a project, as well as the time it takes to complete each step.
 The representation in this chart is shown in bars on the horizontal axis. preparation, workday scheduling, computation of the number of workdays of an employee, and other financial analysis.